pragmint/open-practices/practices/use-data-generation-tools.md

 ### [Test Data Management](/capabilities/test-data-management.md)

-The reason we should use Data Generation Tools is pimerily for Test Data Management but Test Data Management can be done without Tools and that should be considered depending on the use case.
+The reason we should use Data Generation Tools is primarily for Test Data Management but Test Data Management can be done without Tools and that should be considered depending on the use case.

 ### [Database Change Management](/capabilities/database-change-management.md)